Before your hunting trip to New Zealand

 You may need to apply for an import permit or other documentation from your local quarantine office.

-Some countries – for example, those in the EU – will only let you import a trophy or hide that has been processed in approved premises.
-Other countries have processing requirements that must be certified.
+Some countries – for example, those in the EU – will only let you import a trophy or hide that has been processed in an EU-approved export premise.
+Other countries have specific processing requirements that must be certified.
+You need to arrange this processing in advance.

 Some countries require a Convention for International Trade in Endangered Species (CITES) permit.